esposem/Kernel_Paxos/README.md

 ### Order of execution

 It is recommended to firstly load all KAcceptors, then KProposers, and then KLearners.<br>
-Once they all are loaded, Learner in User space can be executed, and then finally client in user space can start. <br>
+Once they all are loaded, Learner in user space can be executed, and then finally client in user space can start. <br>

 ## Disclaimer